 Applications received by February 1 will be considered for the following Fall matriculation.

 - Graduate Application Form: Available on-line from the Graduate College

 - Statement of Purpose: The Statement of Purpose will be reviewed for clarity of expression, grammatical construction, and insight regarding the applicant’s reasons for pursuing study in the Counseling Program.

 - Three Letters of Recommendation: Letters written by individuals who have a professional relationship with the applicant and who are well acquainted with the applicant’s accomplishments and potential for becoming an effective counselor are considered valid letters of recommendation.
 At least one of these letters should be from an academic advisor or instructor.
 Please do not include letters written by personal friends or acquaintances.

 - Official College Transcripts: An official college transcript of course work (undergraduate and graduate) should be submitted from every college and/or university attended.

 - Official Graduate Record Examination (GRE): GRE scores must be no more than 5 years old.

 - Professional Resume: An up-to-date resume that attests to the applicant’s education, work, and volunteer experience should be included in the application packet.
 Work experience in counseling or in a related field is highly desired.

-The applicant will be interviewed with a small group of others who are also
+applicant will be interviewed with a small group of others who are

 The group interview is critical in the application process.
 Faculty will be looking for evidence of candidates’ self-awareness, awareness of social and cultural issues, ability to communicate with others, and interest and commitment to the profession of counseling.
 The interview will also offer candidates an opportunity to receive information about the Counseling Program at UVM and meet other students applying to the program.